-The following is a preface by Ava DuVernay from the book The Meaning of Michelle: 16 Writers on the Iconic First Lady and How Her Journey Inspires Our Own, which is for sale Jan.
-10.
+The following is a preface by Ava DuVernay from the book The Meaning of Michelle: 16 Writers on the Iconic First Lady and How Her Journey Inspires Our Own, which

 Allow me to set the scene with one comprehensive, yet glorious run-on sentence . . .
 A junior African-American senator captures the Democratic nomination against the former president's wife then goes on to handily defeat a war hero to be- come the leader of the free world with his stunning wife, who happens to be a graduate of Princeton and Harvard Law, by his side.

 "Many of us saw a Black woman to be admired.
 A Black woman to be trusted."

 Yep.
 The story would be astonishing in its audacity and seeming implausibility if it weren’t true.
 As Winston Churchill once said, “The truth is incontrovertible.
 Malice may attack it.
 Ignorance may deride it.
 But in the end; there it is.”

 Despite the Clintons, McCain, Palin, Wright, Ayers, despite all the malice and the ignorance, the truth is incontrovertible indeed.
 Barack and Michelle Obama served this country for two terms as President and First Lady of the United States of America.
 Imagine that.
 America shaped in the image of a black man—with a black woman by his side.
 Even after eight years of watching them daily in the press, the fact that the most powerful man in the world is a Black man is still breathtaking to me.
 The fact that he goes home to a tight-knit, loving family headed by a Black woman is soul-stirring.
 That woman is Michelle.
 Michelle!
 That name now carries a whole world of meaning.
 And a whole world of memory.
 And a whole world of magic.